 AS we know X is valued at which we evaluate the function, Alpha & Beta both are the parameters to the function.
 Let us use this function in excel.

-Step#8 – Cumulative is a logical value which can be either true or false and both have a different meaning.
+- Step#8 – Cumulative is a logical value that can be either true or false and both have a different meaning.
 Let us insert true first.

 The above value calculate is Weibull Cumulative Distribution.
 To get this the value of cumulative should be true.